mmakaay/flask_micron/documentation/quickstart.rst

 To me, these unit tests are integration tests, since I have to work almost the full stack in order to test my code.

-Now imagine having to add extra features like CSRF protection, authentication and logging, you probably can foresee that things get out of hand fast.
+Now imagine having to add extra features like :ref:`CSRF protection
+<csrf-protection>`, authentication and logging, you probably can foresee
+that things get out of hand fast.
 This is the reason that I started the Flask-Micron project, with the ultimate goal to bring back the implementation code for this kind of project to pure business logic.

 .. _api-using-flask-micron: